klange/ponyos/README.md

 PonyOS is derived from [とあるOS](http://toaruos.org) and is released under the terms of the NCSA license.
 It contains third-party software under various other licenses which are described in the original sources where available.

-The wallpaper the comes with PonyOS is by BlueDragonHans and is released under the terms of the Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License (distribution in this form does not qualify as a derivative work).
+The wallpaper that comes with PonyOS is by BlueDragonHans and is released under the terms of the Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License (distribution in this form does not qualify as a derivative work).